openssl/openssl/INSTALL.md

 Use the specified text instead of the default banner at the end of configuration.

+### --w

+On platforms where the choice of 32-bit or 64-bit architecture is not explicitly specified, `Configure` will print a warning message and wait for a few seconds to let you interrupt the configuration.
+Using this flag skips the wait.

 ### no-bulk

 Build only some minimal set of features.